kotae4/lab-esp-and-aimbot/Chapter 4 - Writing The ESP/README.md

 ### Part 1 Codebase ###
 I'll push a commit containing all the work I've done so far so you can reference the code at this exact moment in time.<br>
 You can find it here: https://github.com/kotae4/lab-esp-and-aimbot/tree/Part1Chapter4 <br>
+Please note that the guide itself will be changed over time so you should always use the 'main' branch for the non-code portion.<br>

 ## Part 2 - Drawing Hello World ##
 Next, we need to add some meat to it.
 The first thing I always try to do is to draw the string "Hello World" on screen.
-So let's add a call to  to our `hk_gl_drawhud` function in `CheatMain.cpp`.
+So let's add a call to `draw_text` in our `hk_gl_drawhud` function in `CheatMain.cpp`.
 We can see the default parameters in the game's source code are 255 for color component parameters and -1 for the cursor and maxwidth parameters, so here's what my call looks like: `CheatMain::odraw_text("Hello World", 10, 10, 255, 255, 255, 255, -1, -1);`.
 Now we're ready to compile and inject it into the game.<br>
 I use cheat engine's built-in injector.
 To do so, open up cheat engine and in the upper left corner click the glowing computer icon and select the game process.
 Then, click the 'Memory View' button near the bottom left of the main cheat engine window.
 In the popped up Memory View window open the 'Tools' menu then 'Inject DLL' at the bottom of the list.
 Select our compiled DLL and when cheat engine asks if you'd like to execute a function click 'No' (DllMain still gets executed, don't worry).<br>

 ### A Snag With Drawing Text ###